Mahin556/K8S/volumes/hostpath.md

   * Accessing host binaries (mount /usr/bin or /bin/docker)
   * Mount /var/run/docker.sock → Pod can control Docker daemon

+- Mounts a directory from the node directly into the pod.
+- Primarily used for testing or simple workloads.
+- In-tree only; there is no CSI implementation.
+- **Caution:** Unsuitable for production due to security risks(malicious) and lack of scheduling guarantees.

 * **Why is it Used?**
   * It is used for scenarios such as debugging, accessing host-level files (logs, configuration files), or sharing specific host resources with containers.